developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 ### WebPageCapture
 **Applies to Android devices only**.
 Controls the ability of an Enterprise Browser app to capture for diagnostics purposes the source location and rendered screen of the WebView window currently in the foreground.
-When enabled (value=1), For complete instructions, see the [Capture a Screen](../capture) user guide.
+When enabled (value=1), screens are captured.
+For complete instructions, see the [Capture a Screen](../capture) user guide.

 **Possible Values**: